What surprise songs has Taylor Swift performed on the UK leg of The Eras Tour?

 Of course, the 34-year-old has two songs specifically about London, there's 'London Boy' from her 2019 album Lover, and from her recent album The Tortured Poets Department, there's track five 'So Long, London.'

-Meanwhile, London also gets a mention in the track 'Come Back, Be Here' from her 2012 album Red, and there have been rumours that her song 'The Black Dog' from The Tortured Poets Department is about a pub located in South West London.
+Meanwhile, London also gets a mention in the tracks 'Come Back, Be Here' from her 2012 album Red along with 'Message In A Bottle' From The Vault track, and there have been rumours that her song 'The Black Dog' from The Tortured Poets Department is about a pub located in South West London.

+Here is what Swift performed on the first night of her London show:

+- June 21 – Mashup of "Hits Different/Death By a Thousand Cuts" and a mashup of ‘The Black Dog/Come Back Be Here."

 How to join the indy100's free WhatsApp channel